eworm-de/routeros-scripts/doc/update-tunnelbroker.md

 You should know you user name from login.
 The `id` is the tunnel's numeric id, `pass` is the *update key* found on the tunnel's advanced tab.

-Also enabling dynamic DNS in Mikrotik cloud is required:

-    /ip/cloud/set ddns-enabled=yes;

 See also
 --------